acdirican/Invetory-Master-JDBC-/README.md

 # Inventory Master using JDBC

 This is a simple inventory managment software based on JDBC (DriverManager), papared by Maven.
 Its uses MySQL.
+Please look at my invetory-master-jpa-hibernate repository for its Hibernate version.

 The project allows you to keep track of a product inventory with supplier information.
 Therefore, it includes two entities: Product and Supplier.
 There is an one-to-many relationship between them.